jaghaimo/starpocalypse/README.md

 1. Lawless factions like pirates and pathers do not submit to this rule of law.
 You can still find weapons and combat ships at their bases (both core and raider).
 1. Factions are armed to the teeth.
 Any non-hidden market has at least an orbiting station, ground defences, and patrol HQ.
 Hidden bases (pirates and pathers raider bases) only get ground defences.
 1. Your actions have consequences.
 When defeating a fleet your reputation with seemingly unrelated factions changes as well.
 Enemies of your enemy start to like you a bit, while their friends, less.
+1. There is no such thing as a free lunch.
+Nobody gets random Nanoforges or Synchrotrons around.
+Not even your best modded faction.

 ## Implementation details

+**Procgen Module**

+1. Controls special item (like Nanoforge or Synchrotron) removal.
+1. Does this at 3 stages - on new game, after economy load, and after time pass.

+On a rare occasion it could miss markets from mods that add special items after time pass, which can happen if the mod loads after this mod.
+There is one final removal pass at the end of the first month of the player game (31 March 206) provided the game has not been reloaded.

 **Engagement Module**